anthonyliao/UICollectionGridView/README.md

 How to install
 --------------
 1. Install `ionicons-IOS` - https://github.com/sweetmandm/ionicons-iOS
-2. Import and create `UICollectionGridViewController`
+2. Import and instantiate `UICollectionGridViewController`

 Demo
 ----